 - Ensuring you have an accessible toilet and that they are clean, well serviced and supervised on match days should be a priority. - Would your club be able to provide a "Changing Places" facility?
+To find out more visit: www.changing-places.org

-Facilities for Blind / Partially Sighted & and Deaf / Hard of Hearing supporters
+Facilities for Blind / Partially Sighted and Deaf / Hard of Hearing supporters